Chart Color Schemes

 Kenmore Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the region.
-Major developments include 2172 Moggill Road Townhouses, Woodlands Residences, Treetops at Kenmore, and Centenary Motorway Bypass.
-The following details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified three projects expected to influence the area: 2172 Moggill Road Townhouses, Woodlands Residences, Treetops at Kenmore, and Centenary Motorway Bypass.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.